uDEVOPS2020/Risk_Assessment_Mitigation/Risk_Mitigation/Micro2vec/README.txt

 This repository also provides the regex.txt file, which contains regular expressions used in our study as well as for replication purposes.

+(*) Some files are missing due to GitHub space limitations.
+Contact us in case.
 CONTACT:

 For any further information please contact the Authors: